ashkanans/text-similarity-and-clustering/README.md

   concern.
 - **DataSketch**: Best suited for scenarios where speed is critical, and slight reductions in recall are acceptable.
 - **Naïve**: Only suitable for smaller datasets due to its poor scalability.

-This table highlights how increasing the number of hashes impacts the accuracy and execution time of LSH, helping choose the optimal configuration based on the application requirements.